swainechen/chenlab-training/websites/gis-aws/content/04-AttachStorage/03-AttachVolume.md

 +++
 title = "b.
-Attach EBS volume to instance" date = 2019-09-18T10:46:30-04:00 draft = false weight = 50
+Attach EBS Volume to Instance" date = 2019-09-18T10:46:30-04:00 draft = false weight = 50
 tags = ["tutorial", "aws console", "ec2"]
 +++

 1. On the Left Navigation Bar click on **Volumes** under **Elastic Block Store** to view all the volumes.
-Locate and select your newly created volume searching the list for the unique Name tag provided in the previous step.
+Select your newly created volume searching the list for the unique Name tag provided in the previous step.

 2. Click on **Actions** and further click on **Attach Volume**